fenhl/night-device-report/README.md

-# night-device-report
+`night-device-report` is a cronjob that reports device status to `night`.

-Cronjob that reports device status to night
+`night` is my private status monitor system.